-Customers must wear masks at all times unless seated at a table.
+Customers must wear masks at all times unless seated at a table and actively engaged in eating or drinking.

 Front door

 Hands-free sanitizer must be available at the entrance.
 Front door must be operated using one or more of the following: